CSBDeep/CSBDeep/docs/source/install.rst

 Please first `install TensorFlow <https://www.tensorflow.org/install/>`_ by following the official instructions.
+For `GPU support <https://www.tensorflow.org/install/gpu>`_, it is very important to install the specific versions of CUDA and cuDNN that are compatible with the respective version of TensorFlow.

 ..
 Note::
    We strongly recommend to use TensorFlow on a Linux or Windows system with a modern